Braingains/Rabbies_Companion_App/README.md

 TODO:
 	- restructure app into seperate files ✓
-	- get add marker form working (attraction should be dropdown)
+	- get add marker form working (attraction should be dropdown) ✓
-	- get update/delete working
+	- get update/delete working, showing in popup
 	- get lat/lng onclick, auto populate the form
 	- use seperate icons based on type
 	- filter to only fetch certain types of markers